etcetera8/idea-box-redo-react/README.md

 This is a personal project and test where I'm redoing a project I previously made in Vanilla JS.
-The goal is to get all functionality the same using react.
+The goal is to get all functionality the same except this time exceptionally well refactored React.
+I'm also using this toy project as a first attempt at SASS for all of the styling.

 To install the dependencies: